Non-European Union (Non-EU) and Non-European Economic Area (Non-EEA) Citizens

 - a person who has completed a degree in Finland

 Please note!
-If you intend to study for a Licentiate's degree or prepare a doctoral dissertation and you are paying for your studies yourself, you must apply for a residence permit as a student.
+If you pursue a doctoral degree and you are paying for your studies yourself, you must apply for a residence permit as a student.

 How to apply for a residence permit

 1. Submit your application online

 Submitting the residence permit application electronically at Enter Finland is the cheapest and fastest way to get a residence permit decision.

 Please attach the invitation letter and clarification of income (grant/scholarship/bank statement etc.) to your application.
 You will also need a copy of your passport and a photo that complies with the requirement listed at https://www.poliisi.fi/passport/passport_photo_instructions